VOP556/hashcat-grid/README.md

     ./results/

+enter the apache container by typing

+    docker exec -it hashcatgrid_apach_1 bash

 To start a hashcat job you have to follow this syntax:

     bin/hashcat.py -a 1 -m 0 --rules work/rules --dictionary work/dictionary --hashes work/hashes --potfile-path results/potfile